Quality Improvement in Hospice Care

 At every QI meeting, the team should acknowledge any progress made towards the goal and make revisions as needed (for example, resetting goals to a smaller patient population or longer timeframe).

-- S (specific): address what will be achieved, by who, when, and where
+• S (specific): address what will be achieved, by whom, when, and where

-- T (time-based): completed within a certain timeframe
+• T (time-based): completed within a specific timeframe

 Step 6: Test change

-Adopting the PDSA Model, the team can trial changes (in increments) in a continuous cycle until there is improvement.
-The goal of testing is to evaluate the cost, impact, and side effect of changes, and help the team find out which action will lead to the most desired result.
-Testing also helps to reduce possible staff resistance to the change once implemented across the organization.
+Adopting the PDSA Model, the team can continuously trial changes (in increments) until there is improvement.
+The goal of testing is to evaluate the cost, impact, and side effects of changes and help the team determine which action will lead to the most desired result.
+Testing also helps reduce staff resistance to change once it is implemented across the organization.

 Step 7: Implement change

-Once the testing cycles have led to improvement on a smaller scale, the team can begin to act on a broader scale.
-During this step, the team should figure out how the change may be assimilated in daily operations within the organization and consider the impact on education/training, hiring, documentation, and/or policies.
+Once the testing cycles have led to more minor improvements, the team can begin to act on a broader scale.
+During this step, the team should determine how the change may be assimilated in daily operations within the organization and consider the impact on education/training, hiring, documentation, and/or policies.
 The team should also document any unexpected problems that occur while implementing change.

 Step 8: Evaluate change